Balm Bench

 For the Science Hippies

-carnauba is composed mostly of long-chain aliphatic esters, with smaller amounts of fatty alcohols, acids, and hydrocarbons.
+Carnauba is composed mostly of long-chain aliphatic esters, with smaller amounts of fatty alcohols, acids, and hydrocarbons.
 That profile gives it one of the highest melt ranges used in cosmetic wax work, which is why it boosts rigidity, gloss, and temperature resistance so efficiently.